zenphantom/ml-git/docs/mlgit_internals.md

           └── hashfs/ <-- Objects here
 ```

 Applies SHA2 to content of objects , uses multihash to generate the CID, and compares the CID with the file name, if it is different it mean that the file is corrupted, so ml-git fsck show the number of corrupted files and in which directory.
+When object is valid but not in originally directory, ml-git accept that it's corrupted.

 ## <a name="mlgit_gc">ml-git \<ml-entity\> gc</a>